-- Earth Modeling: Dave Bice (Penn State University), Luisa Bradtmiller (Macalester College), Kirsten Menking (Vassar College) - course has passed the review rubric, was piloted by its authors, and is undergoing final revision and review in preparation for being made public.
+- Modeling Earth Systems: Dave Bice (Penn State University), Luisa Bradtmiller (Macalester College), Kirsten Menking (Vassar College)

 - Energy, Environment, and Our Future: Richard Alley (Penn State University), Seth Blumsack (Penn State University) - course has passed the review rubric and was piloted in Fall 2015.
 Note: The link provided leads to the Penn State World Campus version of the course - upon completion, this course will be available in the InTeGrate project format.

-- Future of Food: Mark Blumler, (SUNY), Heather Karsten (Penn State University), Gigi Richard (Colorado Mesa University), Karl Zimmerer (Penn State University) - course has passed the review rubric, was piloted by its authors, and is undergoing final revision and review in preparation for being made public.
+- Future of Food: Heather Karsten (Penn State University), Gigi Richard (Colorado Mesa University), Karl Zimmerer (Penn State University)

 - Water Science and Society: Mike Arthur (Penn State University), Patrick Belmont (Utah State University), Demian Saffer (Penn State University)